ballerina-platform/module-ballerinax-hubspot.crm.object.feedback/README.md

 ### Step 6: Setup Authentication Flow

-Before proceeding with the Quickstart, ensure you have obtained the Access Token using the following steps:
+Before proceeding with the Quickstart, ensure you have obtained the Access Token or Refresh Token using the following steps:

 1. Create an authorization URL using the following format: